Lady on a Train

-Lady on a Train is a 1945 American film noir crime film directed by Charles David and starring Deanna Durbin, Ralph Bellamy, and David Bruce.
+Lady on a Train is a 1945 American crime comedy film noir directed by Charles David and starring Deanna Durbin, Ralph Bellamy, and David Bruce.

 Based on a story by Leslie Charteris, the film is about a woman who witnesses a murder in a nearby building from her train window.
 After she reports the murder to the police, who quickly dismiss her story, she turns to a popular mystery writer to help her solve the crime.
 The film received an Academy Award nomination for Best Sound.
-Western star Lash LaRue played a waiter in the film, uncredited.

 Plot

 San Francisco debutante Nicki Collins goes to visit her aunt in New York.
 Her father's employee, Haskell, is to meet her and facilitate her stay.
-Before reaching Grand Central, Nicki's train makes a brief stop and, when she looks up from the book she is reading - a mystery by novelist Wayne Morgan - she witnesses a murder in a nearby building.
+Before reaching Grand Central, Nicki's train makes a brief stop and, when she looks up from the book she is reading – a mystery by novelist Wayne Morgan – she witnesses a murder in a nearby building.

 Upon arrival, she slips away from Haskell and goes to the police, but the desk sergeant, seeing the novel in her hand, assumes she imagined the crime.
 She decides that Wayne Morgan must be able to solve a murder, finds him, and pesters him to get involved.
-Following Morgan and his fiancee into a theater, she sees a newsreel about the "accidental" death of shipping magnate Josiah Waring—and recognizes him as the murder victim.
+Following Morgan and his fiancée into a theater, she sees a newsreel about the "accidental" death of shipping magnate Josiah Waring—and recognizes him as the murder victim.

 Unable to find the crime scene, Nicki sneaks onto the grounds of Waring's mansion.
 She is mistaken for Margo Martin, who was expected but has not come.
-Waring's will is read by his lawyer, Wiggam: Waring's nephews Arnold and Jonathan are not surprised to receive a token $1 inheritance, while the bulk of the estate goes to Margo Martin—his trophy fiancee and a singer at a nightclub he owns.
+Waring's will is read by his lawyer, Wiggam: Waring's nephews Arnold and Jonathan are not surprised to receive a token $1 inheritance, while the bulk of the estate goes to Margo Martin—his trophy fiancée and a singer at a nightclub he owns.
 Nicki snoops around the house and absconds with a pair of bloody slippers that disprove the story of an accident.
 Two conspirators in the murder try but fail to stop her: Saunders, who turns out to be the nightclub's manager and another heir, and the chauffeur, Danny.

 Back with Haskell, Nicki makes another attempt to involve Morgan, phoning him and pretending a man is there attacking her—not realizing that Danny is there and is about to do just that.
 Before he can, she makes another call, to her father.
 While she is singing to him, Danny spots the slippers and departs, separately attacking Haskell and Morgan.
 Nicki subsequently assumes they mistakenly attacked each other.

 For various reasons, everyone goes to the nightclub.
 Nicki speaks to Margo and becomes suspicious.
 She locks Margo in a closet, goes on stage, and sings in her place.
 When freed, Margo tells Saunders she was never interested in the plot and stalks off; she is later murdered.